 Six search warrants were executed yesterday as part of a cross-agency investigation into alleged illegal ‘phoenix’ activity on the Gold Coast.
 The operation stems from the work of the members of the multi-agency Phoenix Taskforce who are collaborating to help stamp out illegal phoenix activity.

 The search warrants, which were led by the ATO with Australian Federal Police assistance, were part of a criminal investigation into unpaid superannuation, employee withholding, GST, and income tax.

 “This firm response forms part of our ongoing joint agency investigations into illegal phoenix activity, where a company deliberately liquidates to avoid paying creditors, taxes and employee entitlements.
-The perpetrators transfer the assets to a new entity, and continue operating the same or a similar business with the same ownership,” ATO Deputy Commissioner Michael Cranston said.
+The perpetrators transfer the assets to a new entity, and continue operating the same or a similar business with the same ownership,” a representative from ATO said.